schuchert/schuchert.github.io/_posts/2026-08-03-StandardQigong.md

     * Rewires motor cortex priority toward plantar signaling rather than relying purely on visual cues for balance.
 * **How**:
     * Stand in Wu Chi; sense plantar contact pressure.
-    * Map the **9 Yang points of the foot**: 5 toe pads, big ball, small ball, outer edge, and heel.
+    * Map the **9 Yang points of the foot**: The 5 toe pads, big ball, small ball, outer edge, and heel.
+Additionally, this anchors the superficial back line, deep front line, and spiral lines at the ground.
     * Engage toes to activate the arch suction cup (the Yin center).
     * Shift weight side to side while keeping hips level; push off the loaded foot to initiate movement.